 - Alcohol: Amaretto is beautiful in this eggnog.
 It adds a unique flavor that perfectly compliments the vanilla, cocoa, and caramel notes we’ve got going on.
 More traditional flavors would be dark rum, brandy, or bourbon.
 Use what you love, and add as much alcohol as you’d like to suit your personal taste.

-How To Make Homemade Eggnog Without Using Raw Eggs ~ Step-By-Step
+How to Make Homemade Eggnog Without Raw Eggs: Step-By-Step Instructions

 Mix the milk, cream, cinnamon, nutmeg, vanilla extract, and cocoa powder in a saucepan.
 Gently bring to a boil over medium heat and then remove from the hob.